diggydude/bolthole-bbs/README.md

 **Further Explanation and Rationale of Key Features**

 All timestamps are stored as Greenwich Mean Time and automatically converted to the user's local timezone when displayed.
-(This is broken in a couple of places but will be fixed soon.)
 See `client/misc.js` for the conversion function.

 The Preferences and Following modules operate completely on the client side.
 No data is sent to the server.
 As a consequence, no one will be able to see who you're following, or know you're following them.
 Mister Obvious envisioned this feature as a way to bookmark profiles of interest rather than as a means of collecting followers and fishing for follow-backs, as seen on Twitter.
 I only labeled the list "Following" because that's a concept most users will be familiar with.